shooshtarilab/scATAC.Explorer/README.md

 > res = queryATAC(accession = "GSE89362")
 ```

-This will return a list containing dataset GSE89362.
+This will return a named list containing all datasets that are found by the query.
+In this case the list contains only dataset GSE89362.
 The dataset is stored as a `SingleCellExperiment` object.
-The object contains the peak-by-cell matrix, as well as metadata for the dataset, including:
+The object contains the peak-by-cell counts matrix, as well as metadata for the dataset, including:

 #### Metadata